 With the opening of his beloved Disneyland, walt Disney radically changed the experience of going to an amusement park.
 Florida's vast Walt Disney World upped the ante with multiple parks, hotels, shopping districts, and more, and changed the very notion of what it means to go on a vacation.

 Many visitors, however, chow down on the same nondescript fast food typically found at traditional amusement parks.
-Not that there’s anything wrong with burgers and chicken strips.
-But they are missing out on some extraordinary restaurants at the Florida resort and an opportunity to make their vacations more memorable.
+Not that there’s anything wrong with burgers or chicken strips.
+But they are missing out on some extraordinary restaurants at the resort and an opportunity to make their vacations more memorable.

 None of the restaurants that made the list offer opportunities to meet Mickey Mouse or his pals.
 But meals with characters are a very popular option at the resort.
 Learn more about Disney World character dining.